Your Journey Starts Here

 Remote Work

 On the other hand, why not cut the rental costs and work from home?
-Being home-based (or going on the road and visit your customers) can be a cost-saver, but ensure it makes sense for your business.
+Being home-based (or going on the road and visiting your customers) can be a cost-saver, but ensure it makes sense for your business.
 For example, if you’re selling furniture, it’s probably not the model for you.

 Ecommerce